 - personal integrity

-- less than 25 years of service to VET (if the nominee has 25 years, or more, of sustained service to vocational education and training then please consider nominating for the Lifetime Achievement Award).
+- up to 25 years of service to VET (if the nominee has 25 years or more of sustained service to vocational education and training, consider nominating for the Lifetime Achievement Award).

-must be currently working in the VET sector to be eligible for this award
+Note: Nominees must be currently working in the Australian VET sector to be eligible for this award.

 Criterion 1: History of service

-The nominee’s history of service to the VET sector - in particular, positions of leadership the nominee has held such as on boards or as chair of committees.
-Any other known history, such as participation on committees and workgroups, and any examples of the nominee representing the VET sector officially as a liaison to other organisations or at state or national meetings.
+- The nominee’s history of service to the VET sector such as participation on committees and workgroups, and any examples of the nominee representing the VET sector officially as a liaison to other organisations or at state,national or international meetings.

 Criterion 2: Significant contribution and positive influence on the VET sector